 The landscape of privacy regulations is only getting more stringent.
 More regulations and legislation are coming – in fact, a separate bill in California (AB 2546) is still under consideration to strengthen anti-spam laws.
 Be smart about your data collection and adopt a policy of “privacy by design.”

-CCPA Consulting Services: Maintaining compliance with the growing data and privacy regulations across the globe is daunting.
-PossibleNOW’s sister company, CompliancePoint, provides the following consulting services related to CCPA
+Consulting Services: Maintaining compliance with the growing privacy regulations across the globe is daunting.
+PossibleNOW’s sister company, CompliancePoint, provides the following consulting services related to CCPA:

-CCPA Technology: The OnePoint CCPA module is a workflow tool that manages activities associated with maintaining compliance with consumer privacy requests related to CCPA.
+OnePoint Privacy Management Platform: OnePoint is a workflow tool that manages activities associated with maintaining compliance with consumer privacy requests related to CCPA and other privacy regulations.
 This includes defining workflows, tasks, and assigning task owners for completing the steps necessary to satisfy the consumer rights.

 Consumers are provided access to the Consumer Privacy Request Portal which allows them to submit requests related to their privacy rights including Right to Access, Deletion, Disclosure of Information Collected, Disclosure of Information Sold and to the Right to Opt-out.
 They are provided a confirmation code to track the status of their request and are notified when it is completed.